rust-gamedev/rust-gamedev.github.io/content/posts/newsletter-015/index.md

 ![Snake clone tutorial output](bevy_snake.gif) _Gameplay of snake clone_

-Bevy is a rapidly growing game engine written in rust.
+Bevy is a rapidly growing game engine written in Rust.
 This tutorial walks through creating a snake clone, introducing bevy concepts on the way.
 The tutorial covers resources, systems, timers, entities, components, materials, creating a grid system, and spawning/despawning entities.